iAbhishek91/learn-docker-kubernetes/docker/DOCKERNOTES.md

 When we install docker we install three different component on your host(linux host to be specific):

-- **Docker deamon**: this is a background process which manages networks, volumes and docker images, containers.
+- **Docker daemon**: this is a background process which manages networks, volumes and docker images, containers.
-- **Rest API**: is a exposed layer which can communicate with the deamon and provide innstruction to be executed.
+- **Rest API**: is a exposed layer which can communicate with the daemon and provide instruction to be executed.
 Engineers can use this to create their own tools.
 - **Docker CLI**: Command line tool which are used to run commands that we have seen.
-Docker cli under the hood uses the rest-apis to communicate with the docker deamon.
+Docker cli under the hood uses the rest-apis to communicate with the docker daemon.

-These three component togather known as Docker Cli.
+These three component together known as Docker Cli.

 > Note: Docker CLI's may not be present on the same system, it can connect from any system.
 To achieve that we can use -H